Home Latest PDF of FAR: CPA Financial Accounting and Reporting

 The FAR section blueprint is organized by content AREA, content GROUP and

 content TOPIC.
-Each group or subject includes one or more representative TASKS
+Each group or course includes one or more representative TASKS

 that a newly licensed CPA may be expected to complete in practice.